stevefrenzel/rock-paper-scissors/README.md

 ## 3. To Do List ⚠️

-- change switch to if/else statement
+- change switch to if/else statement √
 - use full width when displayed on desktop
-- add visual information of user and computer choice
+- add visual information of user and computer choice √
+- add color information if user won √
-- when hovering over choice, replace symbol with the solid version
+- when clicking on choice, replace symbol with the solid version
 - add styling (darker theme, nice font, smooth transitions)
+- add a restart button
 - (add a fourth option)